The Pitt (comics): Synopsis

-Parallel to the main storyline, the Witness observes the unfolding of events, from Ken Connell's initial cause (which he mourns being unable to prevent) and a possibly hallucinated encounter with the vengeful souls of all those who died in the Pitt.
-At one point, Jenny Swensen sees and attempts to communicate with him, one of the few times a living person has been able to do so.

-The crater itself is referred to as The Pitt, as is the event that created it.
-Within the fictional universe, it is occasionally also referred to as The Black Event (in contrast to the earlier White Event).

 The destruction of Pittsburgh (and the unsolved mystery of its cause) lead to a dramatic rise in international tension and a vast militarization of American society, including the suspension of some civil rights.
 Many cities suffer dramatic drop in population as residents fear becoming victims of another "Pitt".
 New York and surrounding areas in particular suffer severe economic downturn as, in addition to general depopulation, ash and smoke drifting Eastward from the Pitt have a negative environmental impact.

 The Pitt led into the following mini-series The Draft and then The War, and ultimately the conclusion of the entire New Universe.